 - Commercial awareness and flexibility when dealing with changing circumstances and scenarios

 How to become a solicitor in England and Wales?

-According to the Solicitors Regulation Authority (SRA) to qualify and practice as a solicitor there are three stages of training:
+According to the Solicitors Regulation Authority (SRA) to qualify and practice as a solicitor there are several stages of training: